One of the first and most important decisions to make when starting your business

 - This is the easiest and least expensive form of ownership to start, as well as to dissolve.

 - Income and expense of the business are included on your personal tax return.

 - As the owner, you are personally and legally responsible for all debts and liabilities, so your business and personal assets are at risk.

 - Your income may not be tax deductible since as owner, you are not considered an employee.

 - The business may have a limited life, as it could cease with the death of the owner.

 A limited liability company (LLC) is a new form of business structure that provides some of the limited liability benefits of a corporation, with some of the tax benefits of a partnership.
 Basically they can provides owners with less liability exposure (so less risk), without having to pay double taxes.
 Limited liability companies are registered through the office of the Iowa Secretary of State

-.
-You can file and pay the required forms and fees here
+where you can file and pay your forms and fees.

 - Owners can maintain majority control of the business with limited liability for debts and other business obligations.